 Assessment

-The programme will be assessed through a variety of means, including written coursework, class tests, and oral examinations.
+In Philosophy, the programme will be assessed through a variety of means, including written coursework, class tests, and oral examinations.
 Some non-philosophy modules may be assessed by written examinations Further information is contained in the individual module descriptions.